akashsky1994/sentiment-analysis-nlp/README.md

-# sentiment-analysis-nlp
-Sentiment Analysis on review from product pages

 # Sentiment Analysis With Python
+Sentiment Analysis on reviews from customer from product pages

 Run these python notebooks in a conda environment
 ```
 cd python-yelp-sentiment-analysis